 Molisa

 The small southern region of Molise has a narrow coastline and a wealth of mountainous terrain which is reflected in the culinary traditions.
-The cuisine includes ingredients based on a history of seasonal share-cropping, with the inland earthenware dominating the culinary scene.
-As one of Italy’s youngest regions, Molise continues to carve out its own distinct gastronomic traditions separate from its neighbors, and has begun making a name for itself with distinctive local dishes.
+The cuisine includes ingredients based on a history of seasonal sharecropping, with inland earthenware dominating the culinary scene.
+As one of Italy’s youngest regions, Molise continues to carve out its distinct gastronomic traditions separate from its neighbors and has begun making a name for itself with distinctive local dishes.

 Puglia